 We have been so excited to share this final look of our outdoor space collaboration with At Home.
 It was so much fun to pull this space together using items from At Home and favorite items we already had around the house and in the space.
 It has been exactly the kind of space we were hoping to create on our back deck and At Home made it simple to accomplish.
-Here are some tips and things that helped us pull the space together just as we had envisioned.
+Here are some tips and things that helped us create our perfect patio.

 4 Beautiful Outdoor Patio Ideas

 Layering Colors and Patterns

 When we were pulling together the space we looked for ways to layer and create vignette areas that brought visual attention to the full space in different ways.
 Sounds confusing, but it is actually quite simple.
 A few tips: